Sandeep-Gautam83/Banking-Management-System/README.md

 # Banking-Management-System
-A Banking Management System is a software solution designed to streamline and automate banking operations, ensuring secure and efficient management of financial transactions and customer accounts.
+This is a Desktop Application Banking Management System.
+A Banking Management System typically utilizes a combination of modern technologies to ensure scalability, security, and efficiency.
+Here are the commonly used technologies:
+1.Core Java
+2.AWT(Abstract Window Toolkit)
+3.Java-Swing
+4.JDBC with mysql database